What is yacht rock?

 Check out Captain Carl’s post about smooth fashion tips too!!!

 So let’s cast off, shall we?
-Check the series at the top of the post or right here from this link.
-Here is What is Yacht Rock on YouTube with the authors of the genre.
+Check the series at the top of the post or search on YouTube for the series by the authors of the genre.

 Watch this epic YouTube series entitled Yacht Rock which coined the phrase and blazed the trail for the resurgence of people loving on the glorious tunes of the soft rock era!
 Here is episode 1, enjoy 🙂 Lastly, listen to a taste of us on What a Fool Believes if you haven’t had enough Michael McDonald for the moment.
 We recorded this at Sea Legs when we opened for Snoop.